charlesyoutt/charlesyoutt/README.md

 # Charlie Youtt

-I’m a Data Science & Finance student who enjoys building models and systems that reflect how decisions actually get made, especially when there are trade-offs and real constraints involved.
+I’m a Data Science & Finance student who’s passionate about building models and systems that reflect real decision-making, especially when there are real trade-offs, constraints, and incomplete information.

 ### Sailing Race Performance Prediction
 End-to-end machine learning pipeline using real regatta data to predict sailing race outcomes with a Random Forest model.